Argimlas/swh/content/posts/exercise-project/index.md

 ## Progress over the semester

-In the beginning of the Semester we had to make a presetation about a DIY project which we thought would be interesting.
+In the beginning of the Semester we had to make a presentation about a DIY project which we thought would be interesting.

 I took a project from [Stuff Made Here](https://www.youtube.com/@StuffMadeHere):